 Brooklyn: From Multi-Culturalism to Radicals

-In the midst of the Trump era, which arguably displays many ominous traits aligning the administration with fascism, there’s never been a greater need for authentic rebel culture.
+In the midst of the Trump era, which arguably displays many ominous traits aligning the administration with fascism, there’s never been a greater need for authentic rebel underground.
 To what extent can New York revive or re-imagine its urban artistic past for the twenty first century?
 In certain respects, Bushwick seems to display characteristics which lend themselves to a likely counter-culture.
 Like Berlin, where hipsters and Turks live cheek by jowl, Bushwick is also home to minorities, specifically Central Americans, Dominicans and Puerto Ricans.

 Though it certainly doesn’t compare to Friedrichshain’s cultural milieu, Bushwick sports leftist political centers and local Starr Bar where one can order anti-fascist cocktails.
 Glancing up from my drink on one occasion, I saw an anti-rent banner, though I wondered whether local activists could halt gentrification, which has proceeded at a ferocious pace.
 Only time will tell whether Latinos and radicals will see eye to eye, and put together a viable political coalition with overlapping interests.
 On another occasion, I attended a panel discussion at Starr Bar dealing with leftist politics in Barcelona, Spain.
 When organizers asked the audience — which to my eye looked pretty white — how many patrons were actually from the neighborhood, only a few people raised their hands.